History of SC Corinthians Paulista: Becoming Great (1922–1939)

 The year of 1922, the Centennial of Brazilian Independence, marks the start of Corinthians hegemony in the São Paulo State Championship.

-As football was almost exclusively played at Rio de Janeiro and São Paulo by that time, the two state champions were considered to be the two top clubs in Brazil.
-And defeating the Rio de Janeiro State Championship champion of that year, América, Corinthians definitely joined the hall of the great teams in Brazil.
+Because football in Brazil was primarily concentrated in Rio de Janeiro and São Paulo during those years, the champions of those two states were generally recognized as the country's top clubs.
+By defeating América, the reigning Rio de Janeiro state champion Corinthians established its position among the leading teams in Brazil.

 The same year also marked the first of three State Championships in a row, something that happened again in 1928–1930 and 1937–1939.

 Ups and downs (1940–1954)

 Corinthians seemed predestinate to only be three State Champion in a row, since after to be six years without being a champion, came back to win of 1937 the 1939, but the 1940s were a difficult time.
 The club would win a championship in 1941 and later it would only come back to be successful in 1951.
-It was a time where Corinthians teams was known as “it makes me to laugh” or "faz-me rir" in Portuguese.
+It was a time when Corinthians was known as “it makes me laugh” or "faz-me rir " in Portuguese.

 The beginning of the decade of 1950 made history in Corinthians and the São Paulo Championship.
 In 1951, the team composed of Carbone, Cláudio, Luisinho, Baltasar and Mário marked 103 goals in thirty matches of the São Paulo Championship, registering an average of 3,43 per game.
 Carbone was the top goalscorer of the competition with 30 goals.
 It would also win the São Paulo Championship of 1952 and 1954.

 In this same decade, Corinthians was champion three times of the Rio-São Paulo Championship (1950, 1953 and 1954) the tournament that starts to be the championship of most importance in the country, because counted on the participation of the greatest clubs of the two states that were more blunted in the country.

 In 1953, in a championship carried through in Venezuela, Corinthians won the Small Goblet of the World, a championship that many consider as a precursor of the Worldwide Championship of Clubs.

 In the occasion, Corinthians, substituting Vasco da Gama, went to Caracas, Venezuelan capital and conquered six consecutive victories, against the teams of A.S.
 Roma (1–0 and 3–1), CF Barcelona (3–2 and 1–0) and Selection of Caracas (2–1 and 2–0).
 It would also conquer the Goblet of IV the Centenarian of São Paulo, in the same year of 1954.

 But after the headings of the São Paulo Championship and the Rio-São Paulo of 1954, Corinthians would live great lack of titles.
 The breakthrough finally came when they won the São Paulo state championship in 1977, breaking a string of 23 years without a major title.